faker2048/autorunx/README.md

-# AutoRunX - Turn Any Command into a Service
+# Autostartx - Turn Any Command into a Service

 Transform any command-line program into an auto-restarting background service with a single command.
 Simple, fast, zero configuration.